adamwuss/vider.info_-downloader/README.md

 ```
   node app.js <link_to_download>
 ```
+6. When finished, go to the local repository and go to the videos

 ## Warning
 When can't get number of video, try go to the vider webstie, and enter the CAPTCHA